 Baseball icon Willie Mays, one of the game’s most electrifying and complete players, has died at 93

-Willie Mays, the dynamic baseball Hall of Famer who shined in all facets of the game and made a dramatic catch in the 1954 World Series, has passed away at the age of 93, the San Francisco Giants announced on social media Tuesday.
+Willie Mays, the dynamic baseball Hall of Famer who shined in all facets of the game and made a dramatic catch in the 1954 World Series, died Tuesday at the age of 93, the San Francisco Giants announced.

-“It is with great sadness that we announce that San Francisco Giants Legend and Hall of Famer Willie Mays passed away peacefully this afternoon at the age of 93,” the team said.
+Mays passed away “peacefully and among loved ones,” his son, Michael Mays, said in a release from the Giants, the Major League Baseball franchise with which Mays was most associated.

+“I want to thank you all from the bottom of my broken heart for the unwavering love you have shown him over the years.
+You have been his life’s blood,” Michael Mays said.

 Mays led the National League in home runs and steals in four seasons and in slugging five times.
 He hit over .300 ten times and had a career average of .301.